gvwilson/sensibleadventures/nardica/nardica.md

 home port for the fleet that glared across the Drake Passage at the southernmost tip of South America and the Zillion marauders who called it home.

-A pair of low-slung launches intercepted them as they rounded the rocky point where the scavenged remains of the original research station still stood.
+A pair of sleek sentry drones surfaced beside them as they rounded the rocky point where the scavenged remains of the original research station stood.
-Normally bustling with warships, freighters, fishing boats, tugs, and water taxis, Rothera's harbor seemed unnaturally quiet.
+Normally bustling with warships, freighters, jelly dredgers, tugs, and water taxis, Rothera's harbor seemed unnaturally quiet.
 "Governor's orders," Aunt Naggie told Iffy, passing her a hard-boiled egg liberally dusted with curry powder.